Agha Rafiq Ahmed Khan: Honors

 As Justice Agha attended the 2nd Arab Countries Chief Justice Conference in 2011.
 He had invited the chief justices of Oman, Sudan, Egypt, Jordan, Morocco and Qatar.
 All of them visited Pakistan on his invitation in March, April, and May 2012.
 In February 2013, Kamal B.A.
 Dhan, Chief Justice of Libya, visited Pakistan and strengthened the judicial ties between Libya and Pakistan.
 In June 2013, Justice Sidi Yahefdhou, Chief Justice of Mauritania also visited Pakistan.

 Justice Dr Agha Rafiq was awarded with the Honoris Causa Doctorate of Law Degree by the University if Sindh on 26 January 2014 at Karachi.
 He is the first ever judge in Pakistan to receive the degree.

+Autobiography

+Justice Agha authored an autobiography detailing his journey from childhood to his retirement from the judiciary, offering insights into his career progression from a civil judge to Chief Justice and documenting key developments in Pakistan's judicial history.